Category Archives: men and healthy eating

 Only one gram of fiber.
 Most of us are lacking in fiber intake.
 This snack doesn’t help.
 Adults need around 40 grams of fiber a day.
 Ho Ho’s leave us 39 grams short.

 Sugars come to 42 grams.
-Most people don’t realize that a teaspoon of sugar amounts to 4.2 grams, so this is 10 teaspoons of sugar.
+A teaspoon of sugar amounts to 4.2 grams, so this is 10 teaspoons of sugar.
 Gag much?

-Lastly, there are two grams of protein.
+Lastly, there are two lonely grams of protein.
 The average adult needs over 50 grams a day.
-So, again Ho Ho’s pretty much leave you at the starting gate when it comes to your need for protein, nature’s building blocks.
+So, again, Ho Ho’s pretty much leave you at the starting gate when it comes to your need for protein, nature’s building blocks.

 Continue reading